 For years now, the annual Consumer Electronics Show held each January in Las Vegas has been all about the latest in technology, and this year will be no different, but for the first time, fashion could play an important role in the show's biggest takeaways, as wearable technology takes center stage at CES 2014.
 That's just one of the many categories that Gizmag's team will be going hands (or heads or arms...) on with from the floor of the Las Vegas Convention Center and other venues around Sin City this week.
 Here's a preview of what we expect to make waves at the world's biggest tech show.

+Consumer gadgets designed to go everywhere you go because they're literally attached to you or your clothing is far from brand new.
+Fitbits and Nike Fuel bands have been around for some time now, and Google Glass is on the brink of becoming a consumer reality, having entered a period of high-profile beta testing.
 But this year at CES could be the year we see how these devices actually begin to integrate with our lives beyond just counting our steps and heartbeats.
 Fitbit and a gaggle of fitness competitors could have some new hardware for us, smartwatches are likely to be all over the place, and there's even an augmented reality contact lens that will be demonstrated in Las Vegas this week.

 Of course, we already have the Samsung Ativ Q that runs both Windows and Android, but this week we could see the likes of Dell and others also getting in on this wacky multi-platform action.

 There will also likely be some new Chromebooks to talk about, as Google seems determined to force its cloud-centric lightweight operating system to gain some traction with the public sooner or later.